Pratapj8/Salary_Predictor_App/README.md

 ## 📸 Screenshot

-Here’s how the app looks in action:
+Here’s how the Streamlit app looks in action:

 ![App Screenshot](./Screenshot_2025-04-22_at_1.51.40_PM.png)